francojeferson/challenge-artificial-intelligence/COMMENTS.md

   OCR fallback for scanned PDFs, timestamped transcription segments for videos, and inferred tags from filenames and directories for images.
 These decisions enhance the richness of metadata and content available for indexing.
 - **Local Processing**: All data processing, including transcription and content generation, is performed locally to adhere to privacy requirements.
-Libraries like Whisper are chosen for their ability to run offline.
+Libraries like Vosk are chosen for their ability to run offline.
 - **Python 3.8+**: Selected as the primary language for its robust ecosystem of libraries and support for modern programming paradigms, aligning with the PRD's technical constraints.
 - **Indexing Foundation**: The introduction of index_manager.py focuses on building a simple yet efficient index for